vedph/cadmus-migration-v2/docs/add.md

 1. at root, we start opening a block (`p`);
 2. at `quae`, which has variant feature(s), we create an `app` element with children `lem` and `rdg` for the node's text (`quae`) and its variant (`que`), with the respective witnesses.
 In this example we have witness `a` for the original reading and `b` for the normalized orthography: as remarked above, let's just pretend they are true tradition variants instead.
 3. we then render a space for the corresponding node.
 4. at `vixit`, we do as above for `quae`.
-5. at the newline we close the block (`p`) and open a new one.
+This being marked as a node before EOL, we also close the block (`p`) and open a new one.
-6. at `annos`, we do as for the other variants.
+5. at `annos`, we do as for the other variants.
 Here we have an author in the source fragment, rather than a witness; and a note with some text.
-7. finally, at space + `XX` we render the text.
+6. finally, at space + `XX` we render the text.
-8. we close the block.
+7. we close the block.

 So the rules for this renderer would be:

 - use a specific element for blocks (e.g. `p` for prose, `l` for verses):
   - open a block at root;
-  - close and reopen the block after each node ending with a newline;
+  - close and reopen the block after each node before a newline;
   - close the block at end.
 - whenever the node has apparatus variant/note feature(s), add an `app` element and wrap the node's text into its `lem` child, and the variants into `rdg` children.
 In this context:
   - add to `lem`/`rdg` attributes `@wit` for witnesses and `@resp` for authors;